barbagroup/essential_skills_RRC/docs/testing/testing.md

 ```

 In a separate file that can be named `test_dot.py` you put the tests, and the imports that you need, in this
-case you will `import pytest` and `from dot_product import dot`, therefore your file will look likes:
+case you will `import pytest` and `from dot_product import dot`, therefore your file will look like:

 ```python
 import pytest